 The vacation policy of the District provides for the accumulation of up to thirty days earned vacation leave and twelve days earned sick leave with such leave being fully vested when earned.
 An expense and a liability for vacation pay, sick pay, and salary related payments are accrued as the leave is earned in the financial statements.
 The compensated absences liability is liquidated using funds to which the liability accrued as the accumulated leave is used.
-Accumulated unpaid sick leave and vacation leave has been determined to be \$17,163.
+Accumulated unpaid sick leave and vacation leave has been determined to be \$21,276 and \$17,163 as of June 30, 2020, and 2019, respectively.